German Cockroach Elimination in NYC

 German cockroaches live entirely indoors — inside cabinets, wall voids, appliance motors, plumbing penetrations, and electrical conduits.
 In NYC apartment buildings, condominiums, and attached houses with shared kitchen walls, they migrate between units.

-Spray-only treatments do not eliminate German cockroaches.
-You need a structured elimination protocol that shuts down reproduction, prevents rebound, and detects migration.
+Spray-only treatments do not control German cockroaches.
+You need a structured control protocol that shuts down reproduction, prevents rebound, and detects migration.

 Call +1 (347) 210-4646 or request service online.
 Same-day response available.